-After a few minutes, he leaned over to me and sternly said, “you really should think more about how you dress.
-You’re wearing a blue dress shirt, and the rest of our team is wearing white.
-Look down the row for yourself.
-Not a good move!”
+He glanced at my outfit and frowned, telling me, “You really should think more about how you dress.
+You’re wearing a blue dress shirt, and the rest of our team is wearing white.”
+I looked down the row and, sure enough, everyone was in white.
+I was the odd man out, feeling like I’d worn a party hat to a board meeting.

-After the meeting, I asked Mike why everyone was wearing blue.
-He said, “We wanted to send a message.
+After the meeting, John explained, “We wanted to send a message.
 We’re a team, and we stick together.
-We also want you to know that you belong here, and you’re one of us.”
+We also want you to know that you belong here.”

 Want to learn more about leveling up your leadership skills?
 Visit my website, prestonpoore.com, today!